Why Dog Dental Care Matters More Than You Think

 The Ideal Brushing Technique

-Once your dog is comfortable with the process, aim for a full brushing session two to three times per week at minimum.
-Daily brushing is ideal.
+Once your dog tolerates the process, aim for two to three times per week at minimum.
+Daily's best.
+Here's my exact routine with Benny and Maple:

 - Apply a pea-sized amount of enzymatic dog toothpaste to the brush.